Azure Monitor for containers overview

 The main differences in monitoring a Windows Server cluster compared to a Linux cluster are the following:

-- Memory RSS metric isn't available for Windows node and containers.
+- Windows doesn't have a Memory RSS metric, and as a result it isn't available for Windows node and containers.
+The Working Set metric is available.

 - Disk storage capacity information isn't available for Windows nodes.